 The bacteria typically reach the joint through the bloodstream.

-Like other forms of arthritis, the primary symptoms of infectious arthritis are swelling, pain, and stiffness in the affected joints.
-Other symptoms of infectious arthritis can include:
+Like other forms of arthritis, the primary symptoms are swelling, pain, and stiffness in the affected joint.
+Other septic arthritis signs and symptoms include:

-- pain that is more significant than in non-infectious inflammatory arthritis
+- pain that is more severe than the pain of noninfectious inflammatory arthritis

 - a limited range of motion in the affected joint

 - skin rashes